Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/encrypt_python.md

     )
 ```

-This code snippet retrieves the private key file path from the environment variable 'PEMK'; and opens the file in binary mode, reads it, and loads it as a PEM-encoded private key.
+This code snippet retrieves the private key file path from the environment variable `PEMK`; and opens the file in binary mode, reads it, and loads it as a PEM-encoded private key.
 The password parameter is set to None because the key is unecrypted.

 ```python
 decrypted = private_key.decrypt(